Copy the URL from the text box below...

 A continual supply of a highly skilled and innovative workforce is required to drive the growth of the evolving food industry.
 As a graduate of this course, you will be contributing to support Singapore’s role as a vital regional food hub and as a base for the development of Asian foods, as well as products and technologies.

-Singapore has identified the healthcare industry as one of the growth industry in its economic development strategies.
-Thus, one can expect a career in the healthcare industry and supporting industries and services to be very promising in future.
+Over 25% of Singapore’s population will be above the age of 65 years old in the year 2020.
+With the changing demographic contributed by low birth rates and the greying population, there will an increased demand within both the healthcare and social systems1.
+The ageing population will place a higher demand for healthcare services and Singapore has identified the healthcare industry as one of the growth industries in its economic development strategies.
+Thus, one can expect a career in the healthcare industry and supporting industries and services to be very promising in the future.

 The healthcare industry in Singapore plays an important role in ensuring the health of Singaporeans.
 The primary aim of the healthcare industry is to provide preventive, curative and rehabilitative health services in Singapore.
-There are plans to develop Singapore into a medical hub for a whole spectrum of healthcare services, such as integrated healthcare services, hospital management, laboratory services, healthcare consulting, medical informatics, pharmaceutical research and clinical trials.
+Changing demographics requires healthcare services to be adaptable.
+With increased life-expectancy and the growing burden of chronic diseases, there is a need to shift the focus from episodic care in the acute hospital to managing chronic conditions and health within the community2.
+There are also plans to develop Singapore into a medical hub for a whole spectrum of healthcare services, such as integrated healthcare services, hospital management, laboratory services, healthcare consulting, medical informatics, pharmaceutical research and clinical trials.
 These efforts will make the healthcare industry even more vibrant and enhance career prospects of health care workers.

 The services provided in the healthcare sector can be categorized into primary care (clinics), specialist care, hospital care, residential long-term care, day rehabilitation, home healthcare services and dental services.
 Those who are considering a career in healthcare should have a strong desire to help others, concern for the welfare of patients, and an ability to deal with stressful situations and diverse people.